jeaye/blog.jeaye.com/_drafts/2017-07-20-nixos-revisited.md

   pkgs.weechat
 ];
 ```

+### Declaring private data
+This is something I've yet to tackle.
+Instead, there are various places within
+my NixOS files which are marked as `XXX`, with a comment saying what I need to
+do.
+These comments represent imperative steps I need to take when deploying this
+configuration to a new machine.
+Currently, this just entails setting up private
+keys, [htpassword](https://en.wikipedia.org/wiki/.htpasswd) files, and some
+private git repos which I host.
+A possible solution for passwords, and the like,
+may be to commit them to git after GPG-encrypting them.
+For everything else,
+perhaps a GPG-encrypted bash script in the repo, which does the remaining setup
+interactively, would suffice.

 ### Considering what's left and how things are
 It's been two years with NixOS on my VPS and they've been great.
 My biggest